madetech/handbook/guides/hiring/README.md

 #### Discussion of previous experience

 We then ask the candidate to explain how they got to where they are now.
-We dig into examples of challenges, what their process looked like and how that differs from their ideal process.

-We are particularly looking for strong indications that they:

- - can meet our expectations for the role
- - can meet our expectations for any traits we see them immediately tackling
- - can grow with us
- - are proactive and problem solvers
- - take responsibility for past failings rather than blame others
+We should follow our [experience assessment](internal_process/who.md) process.

 #### Pairing session